nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 /!\ Make sure you're using the right datacard name in the commands /!\

 5)- Compute the a-priori EXPECTED significance w/ a Profile Likelihood :
-# combine -M ProfileLikelihood --significance COMBINED_datacard.txt -t -1 --expectSignal=1 -v 4
+# combine -M ProfileLikelihood --significance -t -1 --expectSignal=1 COMBINED_datacard.txt
 NB : "-t -1" ==> Use Asimov Dataset ; to use toys instead, use "-t N", with N number of toys NB : for a-posteriori expected signif (uses data & MC), add --toysFreq